 Luminescent amphiphilic molecules undergoing self-assembly are of great interest for the development of new materials, sensors or bio-labels.
 In the last years, our group has reported soft structures formed by metal complexes able to aggregate in fibres, gels and mechanochromic materials.
-In particular square-planar platinum(II) complexes exhibit remarkable variation of the photoluminescence properties upon self-assembly.
+In particular square-planar platinum(II) complexes exhibit extraordinary photoluminescence properties upon self-assembly.

 An appropriate design of the complex allows tuning both the emission properties and the morphology of the assemblies, and even small changes in molecular design can completely inhibit or enhance the formation of organized supramolecular architectures.
+For example, recently we have demonstrated that the photoluminescence which characterizes the aggregates is already generated upon the formation of dimers but that trimers present remarkably better emissive properties.
 Our investigations led to novel materials with unique properties and great potential for applications.
 For instance, the monitoring of the different emission properties, used as fingerprints for each of the assembled species, allowed an unprecedented real-time visualization of the evolving self-assemblies.
-Moreover, we have recently reported assemblies employed as very sensitive labels for the detection of toxins and drugs, and as a new class of emitters for electrochemiluminescence applications.
+Moreover, we have reported assemblies employed as very sensitive labels for the detection of toxins and drugs, and as a new class of emitters for electrochemiluminescence applications.

 Furthermore, the combination of different Pt(II) compounds has allowed us to form hierarchically assembled structures whose formation is triggered by the media composition.
 Also, by the combination of Pt self-assembled moieties with biomimetic structures we have shown the applicability of these compounds in the modeling and study of biological and biomimetic systems.